zazyzaya/ArduinoWindow/README.md

 (In progress)

 The actual window mounting is two components: a shadowbox to hold the electronics, and mount the LEDs to, and a window to cover everything up.
-The shadowbox is complete (see below), and the woodworking sketches for the window frame are also done, but the materials for the window bit are still up in the air.

-Initially, I was going to use the plastic panels that cover LED lights in office buildings, but they all look very "crystal" and unnatural.
-I'm now thinking I'll get a peice of thin plastic sheeting (maybe the [plastic used in wire shelves](https://www.webstaurantstore.com/regency-shelving-clear-pvc-shelf-mat-overlay-24-x-48/460MATCL2448.html?utm_source=google&utm_medium=cpc&gbraid=0AAAAAD_Dx-vHoIGIAyfE91Kf8GcR_R8S5&gclid=Cj0KCQjw9JLHBhC-ARIsAK4PhcoE0dyCP0kGweBKh7jFsD5pUX2WQJBRpYF8jP98X-JUJFus_wWyagsaAsFpEALw_wcB)?) and place that over a linen sheet to diffuse the light.
-But we shall see.

-For now, enjoy the shadowbox instructions below.

 ### Shadowbox